 columns: [number of columns]

-Columns look neatest when the rows of text are aligned vertically between columns.
+Usually columns look neatest when the rows of text are aligned vertically between columns (i.e., as if they were sitting on the same baseline).
 Look at a decent newspaper for an example.
 Getting this result takes a little extra effort.
 Note your line spacing and make sure any space between paragraphs works out to a whole multiple of the line spacing.
 The two most common options: set space between paragraphs to zero, or set it to be the same as the line spacing.

 On the web, though most of today’s web browsers support CSS-based columns, as a design tool they’re not that useful.
-Practically speaking, columns need to fit inside a fixed vertical space, and by its nature, a web page has an indefinite bottom edge.
-But columns can still be useful in situations where you have a small amount of text or a list of links that can fit on a browser single screen.
+Practically speaking, columns need to fit inside a fixed vertical space.
+But by its nature, a web page has an indefinite bottom edge.
+Still, columns can be useful in situations where you have a small amount of text or a list of links that can fit on a browser single screen.
 See system fonts for an example of this technique.